MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![A picture containing text Description automatically generated](./IMAGES/Lab02/L2P83.png)

-1. [] In the **Chat Widget Code** record associated with the Healthcare Patient Portal, paste in **Value (HTML)** the same Chat Widget Code snippet that you copied and stored previously and added to the customer self-service chat widget code.
+1. [] In the **Chat Widget Code** record associated with the **Healthcare Patient Portal**, in the **Value (HTML) > HTML** tab, paste the same Chat Widget Code snippet that you copied and stored previously and added to the Lamna Healthcare Patient Portal chat widget code.
 Replace any value that may have already populated the field.

     ![Graphical user interface, text, application, email, Teams Description automatically generated](./IMAGES/Lab02/L2P84.png)